 Objectives of Course

-Upon completion of the 85-hour course satisfactorily, students will be eligible to take the *CNA Georgia State exam at ACI.
+Upon completion of the 85-hour course satisfactorily, students will be eligible to take the *CNA Georgia State exam.

-Once certified by the state as a Certified Nursing Assistant, one may have the opportunity to work with Hospitals, doctor’s office, Nursing homes, assisted living facilities, and home health care agencies.
+Once certified by the state as a Certified Nursing Assistant, one will be elibible to work at Hospitals, doctor’s offices, Nursing homes, assisted living facilities, and home health care agencies.

 BP Cuff/Stethescope Required for Class (can be purchased at ACI for $40)

 Course Documents Due Within First Two (2) Weeks of Class